The Kitchen Dinner Restaurant Review, Millbrae

 Steamed Chicken ($10, Half) – came with some nice ginger, scallion dipping sauce.
 Tender and flavored as expected.

-Pea shoots in supreme broth ($18) was full of tender veggies in a light broth.
-A sterno candle helped keep it warm.
+Pea shoots in supreme broth ($18) was full of tender veggies in a light broth, topped with some garlic.
+A Sterno candle helped keep it warm.

 Sesame Shredded Chicken ($13) with shredded chicken, sesame, peanuts, cilantro, green onions was a cold dish that is more suitable for summertime when the weather is hot.
 It was a nice balanced dish.